|

 Camden Courier-Post - February 7, 1936 |

 KING'S TALENT CONTEST DRAWS 12 PERFORMERS Twelve South Jersey entertainers will meet tonight in Morgan Hall, Fourth and Market streets, to start the Talent Contest sponsored by King's, leading credit jewelers.
 Five prizes will be awarded and the first three winners will appear in the finals to be held on March 7.
 The contestants are Mickey Rogers, of 218 Friends Avenue, tap dancer; Leona Johnson, 441 Atlantic Avenue, singer; Eddie Osborn, 910 North Nineteenth Street, radio performer; Ethel Papp, 20 Morse Street, dancer; John O'Neill, 874 York Street, blues singer; Marshall Wix, Lindenwold, singer and dancer; Isabella Esbensen, 2001 River Avenue, known on the stage in this vicinity; Miss "X," Camden's mystery singer, who will appear masked; Bob Bender, 146 South Thirty-second Street, local Bing Crosby; Edith Kunitz, Lindenwold, marathon dancer and entertainer; Eddie Clarkson, 139 North Thirty-fourth Street, tap dancer, and Bonnie De Lisle, 1012 Haddon Avenue, dancer.
 The dance in connection with the contest wi1l begin at 9 o'clock.
-Music will be .furnished by the Griffin Brothers orchestra. |
+Music will be furnished by the Griffin Brothers orchestra. |

 Camden Courier-Post - February 9, 1936 |